Privacy Policy

 4.1 AI providers (all optional)

 If you enable AI features, your prompts and any data you include in context are sent to the AI provider you chose.
+This may include health or genetic data if you add it to the AI context.
 Available providers and their policies:

 - PPQ — ppq.ai/privacy